 Transport Canada's Minimum Requirements for Completion

-practical application of the basic principles of learning and techniques of instruction;
+Practical application of the basic principles of learning and instructional techniques.

-procedures for planning and presenting preparatory ground instruction, pre-flight briefings, in-flight instruction, and post-flight debriefings;
+Procedures for planning and delivering preparatory ground instruction, pre-flight briefings, in-flight instruction, and post-flight debriefings.

-the use of the Transport Canada Flight Instructor Guide, Flight Training Manual, Canadian Aviation Regulations, Part IV, and the appropriate Flight Test schedules and guides.
+Utilization of key resources, including the Transport Canada Flight Instructor Guide, Flight Training Manual, Canadian Aviation Regulations (Part IV), and the relevant Flight Test schedules and guides.

-Air Law—Part IV of the CARs—Personnel Licensing and Training, including general rules for recency requirements, administration of licences and ratings, personal log requirements; rules for written examination and flight test administration, permits, licences and rating privileges and qualification requirements, medical administrative requirements, and regulations pertaining to flight training administration and operations;
+Air Law—Part IV of the CARs—Personnel Licensing and Training, covering general rules for recency requirements, administration of licences and ratings, logbook requirements, written examination and flight test administration, permits, licences, rating privileges, qualification requirements, medical administrative requirements, and regulations related to flight training administration and operations.

-Fundamentals of Instructing—learning factors, factors that affect learning, preparation, presentation, critique, evaluation methods, techniques and methods of flight instruction, flight instruction (air exercises), integrating human factors into instruction, and communication;
+Fundamentals of Instructing, which includes learning factors, factors influencing learning, preparation, presentation, critique, evaluation methods, instructional techniques and methods for flight instruction, human factors integration into instruction, and effective communication.

-Aeronautics—General Knowledge—threat and error management, aircraft flight manuals and aircraft operating limits, and flight test standards.
+Aeronautics—General Knowledge, focusing on threat and error management, aircraft flight manuals, aircraft operating limits, and flight test standards.

-An applicant shall complete a minimum of 30 hours of dual flight instruction on overall pilot proficiency and the presentation of all exercises set forth in the Flight Instructor Guide and shall include a minimum of 5 hours of training in the teaching of instrument flight skills.
-A maximum 5 of the 30 hours may be conducted on an approved aeroplane simulator or flight training device.
+Flight Instructor candidates must accumulate a minimum of 30 hours of dual flight instruction, encompassing overall pilot proficiency and the presentation of all exercises outlined in the Flight Instructor Guide.
+Of these 30 hours, at least 5 hours should be dedicated to training in the teaching of instrument flight skills.
+It's important to note that up to 5 of the required 30 hours may be conducted on an approved aeroplane simulator or flight training device.